Canadian Pacific Hotels: Early hotels

-Since passenger revenue made a significant contribution to railway profitability, facilities, such as hotels, were essential for attracting passenger traffic.
-The three earliest locations (Mount Stephen House, Glacier House and North Bend) were initially only dining stops, necessary because steep railway grades made hauling a dining car uneconomical.
-Thomas Sorby's design for these three hotels was inspired by Swiss Chalets.
+Passenger revenue made a significant contribution to railway profitability, so facilities such as hotels were essential for attracting passenger traffic.
+The three earliest locations were Mount Stephen House, Glacier House, and North Bend.
+These initially were only dining stops, necessary because steep railway grades made hauling a dining car uneconomical.
+Thomas Sorby's design for these three hotels was inspired by Swiss chalets.